Skip to content

 Notable Clients

-MiFinity does not publicly disclose individual operator client names — 1,300+ live iGaming sites integrate the wallet but the public site lists capabilities and partnerships rather than specific casino brands.
-The integration partner list is the more useful proxy: Slotegrator's Moneygrator covers the APIgrator-aggregated casino long tail (Slotegrator's flagship aggregator runs 40,000+ games from 180+ providers, used by hundreds of operators); SoftSwiss FinteqHub serves the SoftSwiss-platform-licensed casino base; Orchestr, Akurateco, Corefy and Rebilly route MiFinity to their respective operator clients.
+MiFinity does not publicly disclose individual operator client names.
+1,300+ live iGaming sites integrate the wallet, but the public site lists capabilities and partnerships rather than specific casino brands.
+The integration partner list is the more useful proxy: Slotegrator's Moneygrator covers the APIgrator-aggregated casino long tail (Slotegrator's flagship aggregator runs 40,000+ games from 180+ providers, used by hundreds of operators); SoftSwiss FinteqHub serves the SoftSwiss-platform-licensed casino base; and Orchestr, Akurateco, Corefy and Rebilly route MiFinity to their respective operator clients.
 Cumulative reach through these connectors covers most of the licensed Tier-2 and Tier-3 iGaming market in Europe, LATAM and Asia.
-The Sunday Times Top 100 listing and Fintech & Payments Awards 2026 Gold provide third-party validation of scale.
+The Sunday Times Top 100 listing and the Fintech & Payments Awards 2026 Gold provide third-party validation of scale.

 Operational Details